Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 [ Describe in prose]
 ```

 I have not conducted enough research into this to comment on its usefulness at this time.

-Some people on NAI discord report usefulness from this.
+Some people on NAI Discord report usefulness from this.
+In particular, the first `[ Do: x]` and similar (`[ Use: x]`, `[ Event: x]`) etc. appear to be able to significantly affect output in a desirable way.